longhorn/website/content/docs/1.5.0/volumes-and-nodes/maintenance.md

 1. Drain the node to move the workload to somewhere else.

-    You will need to use `--ignore-daemonsets` and `--pod-selector='app!=csi-attacher,app!=csi-provisioner,app!=longhorn-admission-webhook,app!=longhorn-conversion-webhook,app!=longhorn-driver-deployer'` options to drain the node.
+    You will need to use `--ignore-daemonsets` and `--pod-selector='app!=csi-attacher,app!=csi-provisioner,app!=longhorn-driver-deployer'` options to drain the node.
     The `--ignore-daemonsets` is needed because Longhorn deployed some daemonsets such as `Longhorn manager`, `Longhorn CSI plugin`, `engine image`.
-    The `--pod-selector='app!=csi-attacher,app!=csi-provisioner,app!=longhorn-admission-webhook,app!=longhorn-conversion-webhook,app!=longhorn-driver-deployer'` is needed so that Longhorn can properly detaches Longhorn volumes (see the [GitHub issue](https://github.com/longhorn/longhorn/issues/3304) for more detail).
+    The `--pod-selector='app!=csi-attacher,app!=csi-provisioner,app!=longhorn-driver-deployer'` is needed so that Longhorn can properly detaches Longhorn volumes (see the [GitHub issue](https://github.com/longhorn/longhorn/issues/3304) for more detail).

     The replica processes on the node will be stopped at this stage.
 Replicas on the node will be shown as `Failed`.